Benmont Tench: Recognition

 In 2024, Neil McCormick of The Daily Telegraph ranked Tench as the third greatest keyboard player of all time, calling him "the King of the Hammond in the contemporary rock era".

 Personal life

 In 1991, Tench married Canadian model Courtney Taylor.
 They divorced in late 1999.
 In 2015, Tench married his second wife, author Alice Carbone Tench.
 Their daughter was born on December 16, 2017.

+In 2025, Tench revealed that he had been undergoing treatment for tongue cancer since being diagnosed in 2011.
+After the cancer recurred, he underwent several surgeries, including a major operation in October 2023 in which half of his jaw was removed and reconstructed using bone and muscle from his leg.
+Subsequent treatment included the removal of additional portions of his tongue and radiation therapy.
+The surgeries affected his enunciation and resulted in a lisp, although Tench said that his diction improves with extended singing and practice.
+He subsequently returned to recording, touring and performing.